MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 1. Make sure users have been assigned a Teams license.
 By default, when you assign an Office 365 license, Teams is enabled, so unless you previously disabled the Teams license, no action should be necessary.

 2. If users already have a Microsoft Calling Plan with a phone number, the only required change is to assign the user TeamsOnly mode in TeamsUpgradePolicy.
 Prior to assigning TeamsOnly mode, incoming PSTN calls will land in the user’s Skype for Business client.
 After the upgrade to TeamsOnly mode, incoming PSTN calls will land in the user’s Teams client.
-Note that outbound calls are possible even before the user is upgraded to TeamsOnly mode.

 ### From Skype for Business Online with on-premises voice